You want smart political talk without the meltdowns?

 Now, the biggest obstacle to all of this is nobody got to read the bill before they unveiled the bill publicly.

-They were never brought into the process Of trying to make the bill better at any point.
+They were never brought into the process of trying to make the bill better at any point.

 And so fighting to make a bill better for people just makes sense to me.

-And it's just something that I actually applaud him for, but I'm not going to convince you, so there's no point.
+But I'm not going to convince you, so there's no point.

-Uh big time AJ Houston, Texas.
+All right, 800-941, Sean, big time AJ, Houston, Texas.

-What's going on, baby?
+What's going on, baby, at KTRH?

 Hey, you know what?